kyma-project/serverless/module-chart/charts/docker-registry/README.md

 ## Chart Details

-This chart will do the following:
+This chart implements the Docker Registry deployment.

 * Implement a Docker registry deployment